The answer is yes, you can!

 Spending a bit extra upfront on a machine that will decrease handling, enhance efficiency, and ensure a safer operation pays off.

-The machine should be large enough to compensate for heat losses.
+The burner and system should be large enough to compensate for heat losses.
 A unit that is too big may result in inefficient fuel consumption and excessive smoke and pollution.

 During warm weather, the installation of modular units will allow for the extension of the growing area and increased fuel economy.